The U.S. Chamber strongly believes that America’s food supply must be abundant, affordable, and the world’s safest.

 Commonsense immigration reform would boost economic growth, create jobs, and spur innovation and entrepreneurship.
 And it would renew America's legacy of being an open and welcoming country where anyone who works hard can achieve his or her dreams.

-Our tax code is a drag on growth, wages, and global competitiveness.
-U.S. businesses will increasingly struggle to compete around the world and remain strong at home if we don’t modernize our antiquated and complex tax code.
-The Chamber is fighting for a smarter, streamlined tax system allowing taxpayers to make smarter decisions about how they work, save, and invest, and unleashing the power of American businesses—large and small—to create jobs.
+The Chamber continues to fight for a streamlined tax system allowing taxpayers to make smarter decisions about how they work, save, and invest, and unleashing the power of American businesses—large and small—to create jobs.

-Technology is the thread that runs through a competitive economy, driving multiple and diverse industries and impacting myriad policy issues that are vital to commerce and communication.
 Technology-based industries and businesses create tremendous growth and opportunity in the U.S. economy and are essential to competing in an interconnected world.
 Outdated laws and regulations impede U.S. technological innovation and deployment.
-The U.S. Chamber promotes market-based solutions, policies that foster investment in technology research and deployment, and balanced regulatory treatment of technical platforms.

 America has always been a nation on the move.
 But an aging and crumbling transportation system is not only slowing Americans down, it’s reducing productivity, undermining our ability to move products across the country and around the world, and increasing congestion and air pollution.